-During the year ended December 31, 2022, 72% of grants and contributions revenue and 37% of all revenue was received from two organizations.
-During the year ended December 31, 2021, 65% of grants and contributions revenue and 32% of all revenue was received from one organization.
+During the year ended December 31, 2023, 40% of all revenue was received from two organizations.
+During the year ended December 31, 2022, 37% of all revenue was received from two organizations.

 Non-Monetary Contributions: In addition to receiving cash contributions, the Organization receives in-kind contributions from various donors.
 It is the policy of the Organization to record the estimated fair value of certain in-kind donations as an expense in its financial statements, and similarly increase donations by a like amount.